Using Acne Patches? Don’t Make The Same Mistake That I Did

 AdvertisementADVERTISEMENT

 Rouleau says to keep in mind that acne patches may not be the best or even the most effective option for certain spots.
 They’re generally effective for whiteheads and surface-level blemishes, and may not be as effective for deeper cystic acne.
 “Since these are being applied as a spot treatment, you can use them daily on individual breakouts, and there isn’t much worry of overusing [them],” Rouleau explains.
 “But if using them consistently isn’t yielding results, you may benefit from turning to a different spot treatment!
 Not all blemishes are equal and respond to the same type of treatment.”
-Try Nip + Fab Salicylic Fix Spot Patches, £10.95, with salicylic acid and antibacterial tea tree or Purifide by Acnecide 3-in-1 Power Patch Salicylic Acid Pimple Patches, £9.99.
-Toners with salicylic acid such as Medik8 Press & Clear Exfoliating 2% BHA Tonic, £29, or Paula's Choice Skin Perfecting 2% BHA Liquid Exfoliant, £35, are also great alternatives.
+Try Nip + Fab Salicylic Fix Spot Patches, with salicylic acid and antibacterial tea tree.
+Toners with salicylic acid such as Medik8 Press & Clear Exfoliating 2% BHA Tonic, or Paula's Choice Skin Perfecting 2% BHA Liquid Exfoliant, are also great alternatives.

 What are the risks of using acne patches?